kwchurch/deepnet_examples/README.md

 <p>

-Please feel free to send me email: <a href="mailto:kenneth.ward.church@gmail.com?subject="Deep Nets for Poets">here</a>.
+Please feel free to send me email: <a href="mailto:kenneth.ward.church@gmail.com?subject=Deep_Nets_for_Poets">here</a>.
 I would appreciate feedback on the examples posted here, as well as contributions with more examples and more solutions that would help users appreciate why they should be as excited about deep nets as we are.

 <p>
 Many years ago, well before the web, I gave some lectures at a